The Antique Jeweler

-I buy and sell antique and estate jewelry as well as wristwatches and pocket watches.
+I buy and sell antique and estate jewelry as well as vintage and antique silver.
 I buy and broker personal collections and inherited jewelry and silver.

 PLEASE VISIT MY ONLINE STORE: https://www.etsy.com/shop/TheAntiqueJeweler